rkiel/node-intro/README.md

 ### Node.js -- An Introduction

-I recently did a tech talk presentation for my company on Node.js.
+I recently did a tech talk presentation for my company entitled "[Node.js - An Introduction](http://slides.com/rkiel/node-js-intro#/)".

-The slides for "[Node.js - An Introduction](http://slides.com/rkiel/node-js-intro#/)" are availabe.
+The slides for "[Node.js - An Introduction](http://slides.com/rkiel/node-js-intro#/)" are available on Slides.com.
-The agenda for the presentation has two parts:
+The presentation agenda is split into two parts:

 Overview
 * Why Node.js?